Vitols999/QMS-WIKI/DocInstallMapDem.md

 1. Select a target filename.
 Use the tool button with the blue folder.
 Of course this should be in your map or DEM path.
 1. Press the start button and watch.

-When done you can reload the map or DEM list by a right click on the list.
+When done you can reload the map or DEM list by a right-click on the list.
 Choose ***Reload Maps*** or ***Reload DEM***.
 The new map should be listed.
-Don't forget: You have to activate a map if you want to see it (right click on the map entry in the list!).
+Don't forget: You have to activate a map if you want to see it (right-click on the map entry in the list!).

 If you want to know more about the details of creating a \*.vrt file jump [here](DocBasicsMapDem#gdal-vrt-maps)